njdjyxz/cse15l-lab-reports/Lab Report 1.md

 ```
 en-us.txt  es-mx.txt  zh-cn.txt
 ```

-2. The working directory is "lecture1".
-When I run `ls` with the directory "messages," it shows all the files inside of "messages."
+* The working directory is "lecture1".
+* When I run `ls` with the directory "messages," it shows all the files inside of "messages."
 I get this output because `ls` lists all the files and folders in the given path which is "messages."
-Thus, it is not an error.
+* Thus, it is not an error.

+___
+# ls with a path to a file

 input:
 ```